pnlbwh/TBSS/docs/IO_TUTORIAL.md

 (i) Made a mistake or program failed

+Remove the output directory of the modality for which it failed only:

-`# rm enigma-tbss/FW`
+`rm enigma-tbss/FW`

 And retry ...

-(ii) Re-run on previous registration files, useful when adjusting one parameter i.e. `SKEL_THRESH`.
+(ii) Re-run utilizing previous registration files

+This feature is useful when you want to adjust a single parameter i.e. `SKEL_THRESH`.
-With adjusted parameters, registration will be bypassed, log will be re-written
+With adjusted parameters, TBSS will re-run bypassing registration but re-create all other files.

 (iii) `--noHtml`

+(iv) `--ncpu`

-(iv) `--ncpu`, reduce it
+Reduce it

 (v) `--noAllSkeleton`

+See [documentation](./TUTORIAL.md) for details about them.

 # Outlier analysis